Velocity, Penetration, Dispersion, Ricochet and Accidental Discharge

 An accidental discharge is the unintended firing of a weapon without a deliberate trigger pull.
 The four mechanical causes routinely investigated are worn sear (the lug that holds the hammer back), dropped-weapon impact (a hard fall can jolt the sear off the hammer notch), unsafe storage with the chamber loaded, and a snagged trigger (clothing, holster lip, branch).

 The lab examination has a standard sequence.
 First, the sear and hammer notch are inspected under stereomicroscope for wear, chipping or polish that would reduce engagement.
 Second, firing-pin protrusion is measured with a depth gauge: a pin protruding past spec can strike the primer on closing the action without any trigger pull.
 Third, trigger-pull weight is measured with a calibrated gauge over at least five trials; a pull below the manufacturer minimum (typically under 1.5 kg for service handguns) raises suspicion of tampering or wear.
-Fourth, drop tests are performed at standardised heights and angles: SAAMI specifies a 1.5 metre drop on six orientations (muzzle up, muzzle down, each side, butt, hammer) onto a hard rubber pad, with a primed unloaded cartridge in the chamber.
+Fourth, drop tests are performed at standardised heights and angles: SAAMI Z299.5 specifies a 4-foot (approximately 1.2 m) drop on six orientations (muzzle up, muzzle down, each side, butt, hammer) onto a 1-inch-thick 85 Durometer rubber mat backed by concrete, with a primed unloaded cartridge in the chamber.
 Any discharge in the sequence flags an unsafe weapon.

 Indian context has two recurring strands.
 Licensed firearm accidents during festival firing (Holi, Diwali, weddings) account for a meaningful share of accidental-discharge casework; celebratory firing is banned under Section 25 of the Arms Act 1959 but persists across north India.
 Defective-weapon claims under product liability arise periodically with old service revolvers and country-made firearms, where the ballistics expert has to establish whether design or wear made the weapon unsafe in normal handling.